dlsun/Stat350-S20/project.md

 - Aesthetics and Presentation (100 points)
     - Does the lesson capture the listener's interest?
     - Is the lesson visually appealing?
+    - Is technical content (e.g., equations) formatted in a way that is easy for the audience to read?
     - For group projects, both partners should talk equally in the presentation.
     (It is not okay to have one person present one process and the other person present the other process.)
     One suggestion is to frame the presentation as a dialogue or conversation.